Friday, June 28, 2019

 I don't know why exactly, but coming home to the bedroom all neat and pretty helps me relax in the evenings.
 Its a cozy and comforting space to me.
 I spritz it with some lavendar room spray and close the doors every day before I leave.

 My cute little button fern decided to die for no good reason.
 So I bought this replacement and went on living my life.
-I do love the look of plants in terra cotta pots!
+I love the plants in terra cotta pots!

 The ones I grouped out back are doing very well.
 Its shady here, but they do get a bit of sun daily, and they are getting watered plenty.